1 Subject matter and controller

 Further information and the applicable data protection provisions of Google may be retrieved under https://www.google.de/intl/de/policies/privacy/.

-7 Data protection provisions about the application and use of Twitter
+5. Data protection provisions regarding the use of Facebook

-8. data protection provisions about the application and use of Instagram
+6. Data protection provisions regarding the use of Instagram

 The controller has integrated YouTube components on this website.
 YouTube is an Internet video portal that enables video publishers to post video clips free of charge and other users to view, rate and comment on them free of charge.
 YouTube allows the publication of all types of videos, which is why complete film and television programs, but also music videos, trailers or videos made by users themselves can be accessed via the Internet portal.